wireapp/wire-docs/src/how-to/administrate/coturn-client-certificate.md

 - [ ] Sign with your CA certificate
 - [ ] Verify new certificate has correct EKU and issuer
 - [ ] Backup current values file
-- [ ] Encode new certificate and key as base64
+- [ ] Prepare new PEM certificate and key files
-- [ ] Update values file with new base64 strings
+- [ ] Update values file with new PEM content
 - [ ] Run `helm lint` to verify YAML syntax
 - [ ] Run `helm upgrade` with `--wait` flag
 - [ ] Verify pod restart completed successfully